Finding fantasy football PPR value buys: Running backs

 17.0

-- Similarly, a new coordinator in Tennessee won’t make much of a difference in how plays are called.
-WRs A.J.
-Brown and Julio Jones will gobble up a ton of a looks, and there should be a relatively smooth transition from tight end Jonnu Smith to Anthony Firkser.
-Unless something unexpected occurs and second-year back Darrynton Evans or rookie Javian Hawkins surprises, there’s nothing to see here for PPR leagues.

 - The Giants drastically upgraded at wide receiver and tight end.
-Saquon Barkley‘s knee is still going through the rehab phase, and he could be limited in 2021’s first month or so if the coaching staff is nervous about throwing him right into the fire.
+Saquon Barkley‘s knee is still going through the rehab phase, and he could be limited in 2021’s first few games if the coaching staff is nervous about throwing him right into the fire.
 There may be a small window for Devontae Booker to carve out a notable third-down role, yet he remains barely draftable.

-- Chicago added Damien Williams, a capable receiver in his own right, and Tarik Cohen is still trying to come back from knee reconstruction.
+- Chicago added Damien Williams, a capable receiver in his own right, and Tarik Cohen is out the first six weeks while on the PUP.
 In addition, a possible move from Andy Dalton to a rookie quarterback makes this situation shaky for finding reliable returns in fantasy football drafts.

 - Cleveland could go either way.
 The tight end position is loaded with underperforming talent, and Odell Beckham Jr. returns from a torn ACL.
 Rashard Higgins comes back as the third wideout, but the system mostly is what will limit Kareem Hunt from seeing an overwhelming volume after garnering a modest 51 looks in 2020.